Why OpenClaw Slows Down

 Point OpenClaw to Your Local Endpoint

-Update your OpenClaw config to call your GPU server's local API.
+Update your OpenClaw configuration to call your GPU server's local API.
 The server is OpenAI-compatible — typically a single URL change, no code rewrite required.

 OpenClaw GPU Servers — Common Questions